andikleen/pmu-tools/README.md

 	ocperf.py stat -e eventname ...

-	ocperf.py record -e eventname ...
+	ocperf.py record -c default -e eventname ...

-	ocperf.py report --stdio
+	ocperf.py report

-When a older kernel is used with offcore events, that does not support offcore events natively, ocperf has to run as root and only one such profiling can be active on a machine.
+When a older kernel is used with offcore events (events that count types of memory accesses outside the CPU core) that does not support offcore events natively, ocperf has to run as root and only one such profiling can be active on a machine.

-When -c default is specified, the default sampling overflow value will be filled in for the sampling period.
+When "-c default" is specified, the default sampling overflow value will be filled in for the sampling period.
 This option needs to be specified before the events and is not supported for all CPUs.

-tester provides a simple test suite.

-The latego.py, msr.py, pci.py modules can be also used as standalone programs to enable the offcore workaround, change MSRs or change PCI config space respectively.
+By default perf uses a dynamic sampling period, which can cause varying (and sometimes large) overhead.
+The fixed period minimizes this problem.

+### ocperf API

 ocperf.py can be also used as a python module to convert or list events for the current CPU: